III0III/2D_PP_R/ReadMe.txt

-Recreating Project of an Patapon Based Game or Mobile Devices with Unity.
+Recreating Project of an Patapon Based Game for Mobile Devices with Unity.

 Pls mark **EVERY**  Commit with

 + = Addet
 - = Deleted
 o = Changed

 on the Beginn of the Commit